What the Pharmacy Compounding Accreditation Board (PCAB) does for your pharmacy, IACP Fellowship does for YOU—THE STAMP OF EXCELLENCE.

 Fellowship is the highest distinction awarded by IACP, the only professional association dedicated to pharmacy compounding.
 IACP Fellows comprise an elite group whose achievements are highlighted in IACP literature, referred to the media via press announcements as excellent practitioners and provided various networking opportunities.

-Fellows are inducted once a year at the Educational Conference held in Dana Point, Calif.
+Fellows are inducted once a year at the Educational Conference.
 IACP members are eligible if they:

 - Adhere to the Academy’s Code of Ethics,